Health Care in Transformation: Care – Data – Costs

 COST

-Investing in efficiency and transparency offers a clear path to reducing inequality and improving access to care.
+Investing in efficiency, transparency, and modern technologies, including AI, offer a clear path to reducing inequality and improving access to care.
 By optimizing funding allocation, leveraging EU resources, and implementing digitalization, Slovakia can lower out-of-pocket costs and strengthen trust in healthcare institutions.
 These improvements would not only enhance patient well-being but also deliver significant economic benefits, reducing productivity losses and boosting confidence in governance.

 ---